35°54.360' N 014°33.330' E

 HMD Trusty Star is one of the many World War II wreck dives around Malta.
 Trusty Star was a British drifter converted to a minesweeper.
-She sunk after hitting a mine herself outside Grand Harbour in 1942.
+She sank after hitting a mine herself outside Grand Harbour in 1942.
+The wreck was found in 2016.

 The wreck of Trusty Star is at 90 m depth approximately 3 km off Fort St. Elmo in Valletta.
 This is a boat dive for technical trimix divers.
 The wreck is about 26 m in length and lying on a 45-degree angle on her starboard side on sandy seabed.
 The wreck is quite intact and covered with silt.

-HMD Trusty Star wreck was found in September 2016.
-As of 1st May 2019 Trusty Star is under protection of Heritage Malta, and diving the wreck requires a special permit.
+As of 1st May 2019 HMD Trusty Star is under protection of Heritage Malta, and diving the wreck requires a special permit.
 Read more about diving the historical wrecks in Malta

 Another drifter/minesweeper wreck with the same fate is HMD Eddy at 56 m depth.